 The Lake Huron Wreck of the Iron Chief

-The Iron Chief was towing a coal barge named Iron Cliff.
-While underway the ship suffered a broken steam pipe that somehow damaged the shaft stuffing box, flooding the ship.
+On October 3, 1904, the 212-foot Iron Chief towed a coal barge named Iron Cliff.
+While underway toward Ft.
+William.
+The ship suffered a broken steam pipe that somehow damaged the propeller shaft stuffing box, flooding the ship.
 The crew was rescued by the ship Andrew Carnegie who attempted to tow the crippled ship.
-However, she soon foundered in stormy heavy weather six miles from Pointe aux Barques, Michigan in Lake Huron on October 4, 1904.
+However, the next day she soon foundered in stormy heavy weather six miles from Pointe aux Barques, Michigan.
 Wreck divers indicate that the ship lies broken in 129 feet of water.
 Whitefish are frequent visitors to this wreck, swimming around her large piles of coal.

 The Lake Huron Shipwrecks map above shows only a few wrecks off the tip of Michigan’s Thumb in Huron County.
 You can see the Anchor of the Iron Chef anchor displayed next to the Grice House Museum in Harbor Beach.

 Related Exploring Lake Huron Shipwrecks

 The Lightship Huron – Lightship Huron.
 Lightships are floating lighthouses that could be anchored on the lakes where it was too deep or impossible to build a lighthouse.
 Lightships displayed a light at the top of a mast and, and in foggy conditions, it sounded a signal.
 Locals called the Huron “Old B.O.” because of the pretty unique sound the fog horn made.
 The Lightship Huron is docked in a small park in Port Huron.